 The eclectic Loved Ones could have been the best rap record of 2006, but it was only its snippets.
 Thesis Sahib, a voluble Canadian rapper heavily influenced by the Project Blowed, and also a member of Bending Mouth and the Swashbuckling Napoleons, had preferred to shorten the potential bangers his album was full with, making it quite a frustrating one, as well as preserving its rhythm and freshness.

 Just like California's Living Legends, the Oldominion collective released many remarkable tracks, but only a few of its full length records have truly been convincing.
 This concept album by Barfly and Onry Ozzborn, though, was an exception.
 There, two members of the most iconic group of the US North-Western indie scene, reached a perfect balance between straight classic rap and artiness.

 # 147. STYLES OF BEYOND - 2000 Fold (1998)

 Two protégés of Divine Styler, both based in Los Angeles, the Styles of Beyond delivered in 1998 a first album heavily praised by the nascent indie community of the time.
 With their outstandingly dark kind of boom bap, and their science-fiction influence, they were extremely representative of this transition period between New-York-inspired hardcore hip-hop, and more experimental things.

-One year after The Preferred Remedy, the crazy mailman from Philadelphia delivered another sample of his exuberant rap for enraged losers, through this short album full with anger, hate and self-deprecation.
-And this time, supported as usual by Rummage's weird sounds, he pretended that his role model was a forgotten actor of Happy Days, and that he was the new Michael Jackson.
+One year after The Preferred Remedy, the insane mailman from Philadelphia delivers another sample of his exuberant rap for enraged losers, through a short album full with anger, hate and self-deprecation.
+And this time, supported as usual by Rummage's weird sounds, he pretends that his role model is a forgotten actor from Happy Days, and that he is the new Michael Jackson.